 From 1999 until 2011 he was also a board member of the international development charity, WaterAid.
 During his tenure here he was the Chair of the Audit Committee and a member of the Nominations Committee.

+He is also a Trustee and Treasurer of Excellent Development, an overseas development charity.
 Nigel was awarded the CBE for services to the environment in 2003.

 Non-executive Board Member, MMO